cap-js/docs/java/architecture.md

 	</dependency>
 </dependencies>
 ```
-::: tip
+::: tip API Modules w/o scope `dependency`
 Only API modules without dependency scope should be added (they gain `compile` scope by default) such as `cds-services-api` or `cds4j-api`.
-All other dependencies should have a dedicated scope e.g. `runtime` or `test` to prevent misuse.
+All other dependencies should have a dedicated scope, like `runtime` or `test` to prevent misuse.
 :::

 You are not obliged to choose one of the prepared application frameworks (identifiable by `artifactId` prefix `cds-framework`),
 instead you can define your own application context if required.
 Similarly, you're free to configure multiple adapters including custom implementations that map any specific web service protocol.

-::: tip
+::: tip Recommended Application Framework
-It's highly recommended to configure `cds-framework-spring-boot` as application framework
+We highly recommended to configure `cds-framework-spring-boot` as application framework.
-as it provides you with a lot of out of the box [integration with CAP](./development/#spring-boot-integration)
+It provides you with a lot of [integration with CAP](./development/#spring-boot-integration) out of the box,
-and enhanced features such as dependency injection and auto configuration.
+as well as enhanced features, such as dependency injection and auto configuration.
 :::

 Additional application features you want to use are added as additional dependencies.
-For instance
+The following is required to make your application multitenancy aware.

 ```xml
 <dependencies>